 Within 48 hours of the campaign launch, members of The Puerto Rican Agenda raised nearly $70,000, assessed the immediate needs on the island, purchased pallets of emergency supplies, secured transportation courtesy of Custom Trucking Company, and loaded a cargo plane underwritten by United Airlines.

 Supplies arrived in San Juan, Puerto Rico on Monday, September 25—less than five days after Hurricane Maria made landfall on the island as a Category 5 hurricane.
 The airplane then turned around and transported 300 evacuees from Puerto Rico multiplying the impact of donors.

 Fueled completely by volunteers with contributions from Chicago’s Puerto Rican community and allies, the grassroots effort was bolstered by the support of civic leaders including Congressman Luis V. Gutierrez and Mayor Rahm Emanuel who coordinated the transportation logistics for the first flight, and Mayor Carmen Yulín Cruz who received the shipment for distribution to the hardest hit areas including hospitals and safety centers around the island.

 The Puerto Rican Agenda continues to expand partnerships and collaborated with New Life Covenant to secure a second airplane loaded with supplies and generators on Wednesday, September 27.
 The shipment will be delivered by a cargo plane underwritten by United Airlines and with the support of Governor Bruce Rauner.

-On Thursday, October 19 the Pallets and Planes campaign shifted strategy by stimulating the local economy and changed its name to Pallets in Puerto Rico to reflect the shift.
+On Thursday, October 19 the campaign shifted strategy by stimulating the local economy.
 Instead of purchasing pallets in Chicago, the Puerto Rican Agenda has partnered with Supermercados Econo and Sam’s Club in Puerto Rico to purchase and distribute pallets to some of the hardest-hit towns on the island.
-Congressman Luis V. Gutierrez will personally delivered $50,000 worth of emergency supplies to Comerio on October 19 and Loiza on October 20 through working directly with their respective mayors.
-Additionally, Aibonito and Barranquitas will received $30,000 worth of supplies on Saturday, October 21.
+Congressman Luis V. Gutierrez personally delivered $50,000 worth of emergency supplies to Comerio on October 19 and Loiza on October 20 through working directly with their respective mayors.
+Additionally, Aibonito and Barranquitas received $30,000 worth of supplies on Saturday, October 21.
 See our video footage of donation distribution HERE.

 FREQUENTLY ASKED QUESTIONS

 FAQ 1: How can I donate to the Puerto Rican Agenda Hurricane relief fund?

-Answer: You can make a monetary donation by clicking HERE.
+Answer: You can make an online donation by clicking HERE